Inputs

 - "8888"

-When you run the stk apply plugin command, you can use the -q or --non-interactive parameter to bypass inputs in the terminal as a non-interactive mode.
-If a value is set in the default option, the command will use that value when applying the Plugin in the non-interactive mode.
+When you run the stk apply plugin command, you can use the -q or --non-interactive parameter to bypass inputs in the terminal (non-interactive mode).
+If a value is set in the default option, the command uses that value when applying the Plugin in non-interactive mode.

 This behavior applies only to the following input types: